 Today, most companies are intentional about codifying their culture.
 They write mission statements and mantras.
 They develop complex strategies for ensuring that those cultural values permeate every aspect of their corporate life.

 But none of that means anything if your employees don’t adapt the culture you’ve set out.
 The question is, how can you ensure your company culture is more than just a set of ideas?
 How can you make it stick with your team?

-Building a Culture That Sticks
+Building a Cohesive Culture That Really Sticks

 I’ve got a few ideas I can share.